-(1) In accordance with the Main Collective Agreement definition of the Bargaining Unit, as provided in clause 56, across the board increases shall apply to the following EBU employees as follows:
+In accordance with the Main Collective Agreement definition of the Extended Bargaining Unit, as provided in clause 56, across the board increases shall apply to the following EBU employees as follows:

-(iv) TABLE ONE: ACROSS THE BOARD INCREASES
+(iv) TABLE FOUR: ACROSS THE BOARD INCREASES

-From 1 March 2019 for employers and employees of the industry or date to be determined by the Minister but not earlier than 1 March 2019 until 29 February 2020
+From 1 March 2024 for employers and employees of the industry or date to be determined by the Minister but not earlier than 1 March 2024 until 28 February 2025.

 Employees Across the Board Increase

-Current EBU up to Patterson Grading B4 8%
+Current EBU up to Patterson Grading B4 7%

-Current EBU Patterson Grading C1 7%
+Current EBU Patterson Grading C1 6%

-(2) The across the board increases in table one shall be calculated on actual wage and shall be awarded to all employees mentioned in the said table, who were in the employ of an employer prior to the coming into operation of the wage schedule.
+The across the board increases in table one shall be calculated on actual wage and shall be awarded to all employees mentioned in the said table, who were in the employ of an employer prior to 1 March 2024.